 Do you agree that social activities and cultural events are an important part of your stay and successful study process?
-RLA Durbe does!
+Russian Language Academy Durbe does!
 You will have a great opportunity to join the social activities with your coordinator and find out more information about Riga.
 Furthermore, you can visit the most interesting and exciting places in Latvia and practice listening and speaking Russian after the lessons!

 On your first day of studies you are invited to join the complimentary free of charge weekly Riga’s Walking Tour which takes place on Mondays for all the new students.
 You will be greeted by a friendly and knowledgeable guide and will see the most important and interesting places of the nearest surroundings and the Old Town – a UNESCO World Heritage Site!